Space is Sound

 Courtesy the artist

 Noise Drawings (2015) is an interpretation of noise into subjective visual representations made by drawing stipples with graphite on canvas.
 Tones of grayscale in the drawings correspond to different aural registers of noise inflections from the environment.
-The interpretation engages sonic information that is normally unrecognizably available as interpretable matter and absorbs it into physical and visual space.
+The interpretation engages sonic information that is normally unrecognizable yet available as interpretable matter and absorbs it into visual space.
 Through the transfer process of decoding noise, or disordered information,[1] into drawings, its potential significance is both altered and made known.
 Sound is at once taken—or, to the contrary, removed—from the environment, while its representation is re-established within the visual realm as a score, not with music notes but with a recorded language of the hand.
 The invisible is brought into view through the interpretive drawing that frees access to sound information.

 Sara Wallgren creates drawings and sculptures that allow us to interact with art objects in unusual ways by aiming to twist our perspective, thereby inviting subjective thought from multiple angles.
 In her drawing practice, she invents both intentionally and unintentionally coded and imperfect patterns and disseminates tones on canvases, wood, mylar, or other textiles as mechanisms to subjectively research and experiment with the possibilities of visualizing sound frequencies.
-Oftentimes she employs drawing as a medium that intervenes between already existing sound compositions and her art objects.
+Oftentimes, she employs drawing as a medium that intervenes between already existing sound compositions and her art objects.
 The process of drawing connects many different elements into the construction of the whole work.[2]
-Additionally, the artworks serve imagined or practical purposes that bring them to life when realized in the final form.
+Additionally, the artworks serve imagined or sometimes practical purposes that bring them to life when realized in the final form.

 [1] Bruce Clarke, “Communication and Information: Noise and Form in Michel Serres and Niklas Luhmann,” in Neocybernetics and Narrative (Minneapolis: University of Minnesota Press, 2014), 39-76, ProQuest Ebook Central.